 That Time Iron Maiden Built an Underrated Fan Favorite With ‘Killers’

 Released on Feb.
 2, 1981, Iron Maiden's Killers is now universally acknowledged as an essential item in any heavy metal discography.
-Back then, however, critical response was anything but unanimously positive, at the time.
+Back then, however, critical response was anything but unanimously positive.

 In fact, Killers was labeled by some as a sophomore slump – including the reviewer for longtime Maiden champions, Sounds Magazine, who gave it just one-out-of-five stars and called it “well dodgy, more of a failure than a triumph.”
 Others cited a U.K. chart peak eight positions lower than the prior year’s eponymous debut as evidence of Iron Maiden’s imminent decline.
 They sharpened their knives to dismiss the band as another New Wave of British Heavy Metal flash-in-the-pan, just like Angel Witch, Diamond Head, and other struggling peers.